 For some time now it’s been going on – the shift towards more agile, nimble companies that can change quickly and adapt to the ever-changing environment that we live in.
 Organizations that don’t manage to make the shift will slowly get weaker and die and the ones that manage to transform into a new culture and structure, more adapted to the needs of today’s and tomorrow’s participation economy, will survive and flourish.

-The small and medium-sized companies can manage the shift quite straightforward since they have fewer top-down structures that hinder people from realizing their potential.
+The small and medium-sized companies can manage the shift quite straightforward, since they have fewer top-down structures that hinder people from realizing their potential.
 The problem starts when the companies get bigger and more complex, with systems, processes, and structures that cannot easily be changed.
-You can try to change one department (often functional) of the company, but the problem remains in another and since all parts are depending on each other, the brave department that initiated the change, will soon be forced to give up and return to the old structure, like a rubber ball.
+You can try to change one department (often functional) of the company, but the concern remains in another and since all parts depend on each other, the brave department that initiated the change, will soon be forced to give up and return to the old structure, like a rubber ball.

 But there is one functional department in most large organizations that can affect all the other parts at the same time: Central group HR.
-Central group HR control in most large companies:
+They control in most large companies:

 All the above areas cut through the whole organization and are the processes that can support or stop the change to a more agile future.
 And it all depends on HOW we work with these processes and programs.
 You can develop them in a way that will limit performance and engagement, OR you can choose another, more agile way of working with these areas, where you optimize performance and employee satisfaction.

 It’s all about the people, the relationships, and the system in which the people live and work.
 If we can give the right prerequisites to people, they will take care of the rest.